Valthrun/Valthrun/doc/build.md

 $env:RUSTFLAGS="-Clink-arg=/PDBALTPATH:C:\build\application.pdb --remap-path-prefix=$($WorkspaceCargo.TrimEnd("Cargo.toml"))=[src] --remap-path-prefix=$env:CARGO_HOME\registry\src\=[crates.io]"
 ```
 Build the overlay afterwards and `valthrun` not the build path (which might include the word `valthrun`) should be contained within the binary.

-# Updating signatures/offsets for Counter-Strike 2
-Many offsets are dynamically resolved through signatures.
-But signatures may break with feature versions of the game and therefore need to be updated.
-Currently *most* signatures can be found [here](https://github.com/WolverinDEV/Valthrun/blob/master/cs2/src/offsets.rs).
-Some time I may write a guide on how to find them, but right now you ether know how to do that, or just need to wait for somebody else to update them.